wvdlaan/todomvc/README.md

 This will show the application-state.

 If the result of the evaluation is too big for the screen Light Table will only show the first bit.
-But if you can click on the evaluation result Light Table will expand it.
+But if you click on the evaluation result Light Table will expand it.

 To look at the list of todo-items evaluate